 - Make your cuts quickly, ensure that they’re below the taut skin formed during shaping.
 If there are areas where your scoring wasn’t deep enough, lightly score over the area again with the blade cutting a little deeper this time.

 QUICK TIP: If using a curved blade it is NOT recommended to use the blade on its own as this is far too dangerous.
-Use a lame that will curve the blade for you, such as this one from Wire Monkey.
+Use a lame that will curve the blade for you, such as this one from Wire Monkey, (use this link to get 10% off).

 Using a Straight Blade When Scoring Bread Dough